-- October 23, 2020: According to diocesan guidelines, the maximum number of participants for outdoor activities during Stage 2 is now 50 people.
-Masks and social distancing are still required.
-Before planning any event or gathering on St. Paul’s campus, please contact the church office for approval (firstname.lastname@example.org or 919-467-1477).
+- Before planning any event or gathering on St. Paul’s campus, please contact the church office for approval (firstname.lastname@example.org or 919-467-1477).
 Due to space constraints and on-campus construction, staff will use their discretion when determining the number of people that an outdoor space can reasonably accommodate with appropriate masking and social distancing, which may be below the maximum number allowed during any stage of the Regathering Plan.

 - Outreach Participation Reminder: St. Paul’s ministries that convene offsite should follow St. Paul’s COVID protocols.
 For activities organized by non-St. Paul’s groups, please remember to be mindful of your health and safety and that of your family.
 Check before signing up to ensure that events follow current safety protocols, including wearing masks, social distancing, and frequent hand washing.

-The St. Paul’s COVID-19 Protocol Committee has been planning for Stage 2 since the summer months.
+The St. Paul’s COVID-19 Protocol Committee has been planning for Stage 2 since last year.
 In doing so, we are taking diocesan guidelines and CDC Guidance for Community and Faith-based Organizations into account.
 We expect our plans will continue to evolve as new guidance is received.

-Though we have stepped back into Stage 1B, the following is a broad outline of what Stage 2 will look like:
+The following is a broad outline of what Stage 2 looks like:

 - Participation via live stream will continue to be the norm.

 - Diocesan guidelines will allow us to hold services for up to 25 people indoors and 50 people outdoors, including clergy and worship leaders.